-"Why did she?"

-"Why did you?"
+"Why did she?" to create the or how step have have and " "Why did you?"

 "I don't know."
 The second time she came, Alice was still pondering over those wild women with their packets of lye, their honed razors, the keloids here, here and there.
 She was pulling the curtain to cut off the light that smashed right into her visitor's eyes when she said, "Your husband.
-Does he hurt you?"
+Does he hurtiyou?" at the said is "Hurtime?"
+Mielet looked puzzledi as over i family suide